Tennessee Jam Cake with Brown Sugar Whiskey Glaze

 - Let cake sit in pan for 5-10 minutes before removing.

-- Prepare glaze topping by boiling cream, butter, salt, and sugar together in a saucepan.
+- Prepare glaze by boiling cream, butter, salt, and sugar together in a saucepan.
 Boil and stir for about 2-3 minutes and remove from heat.
 Mix in vanilla and whiskey.

 - Brush cake with a thin coat of glaze and once cake is completely cool, top with remaining glaze.
 (Glaze can be reheated and is also delicious over ice cream.)